pachadotdev/varsityblues/README.md

 ![Create new project](images/assignments_project.png)

 3) Edit `assignment1`'s contents for your first assignment.
 To render your assignment into a PDF, open the `rmd` file inside the `assignment1` directory in RStudio and then click the "knit" button.
-The PDF file of your thesis will be deposited in the same directory.
+The PDF file of your assignment will be deposited in the same directory.

 4) Copy `assignment1` for the 2nd, 3rd, ..., Nth assignment